NikzoOff/bre4k-sh3ll/README.md

 By N1kz0.

-This is my personal Zsh configuration, designed with a **Breakcore-inspired aesthetic** and focused on minimal, terminal-based visuals.
+This is my personal [Hyprland](https://github.com/hyprwm/Hyprland) configuration, designed with a **Breakcore-inspired aesthetic** and focused on minimal, terminal-based visuals.

 It includes: